WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/ellipses.md

 [tip] Recommended: You need to wait for the post to save ... and then publish the post. [/tip]

 ### In a user interface

+Only use ellipses in user interfaces if it is absolutely needed to indicate a pause in conversational UI messages.
+For example, the text in a UI message might read *"Searching the database..."*.
+When UI elements have text with ellipses in them, exclude them from the documentation describing that UI element unless it could cause confusion.

 ### In text